panvicka/web-dev-notes/LPIC-1/Topic-103-GNU-and-Unix-Commands.md

   - `-a` show hidden stuff as well
   - `-h` human readable sizes
 - read files
-  - `cat` prints the whole thing, may not be usefull if the file is large
+  - `cat` prints the whole thing, may not be usefull if the file is large, `tac` is cat but reversed
+    - `-E` shows end of every line with $ (sometimes spaced at end of the line are a problem)
+    - `-T` shows tabs
+    - `-n` line numbers
   - `more` fills only one terminal window at time, enter for one more line, space for whole terminal window refresh
   - `less` same as more but it can go backwards as well
 - to find used command `history` prints all